 Mt.
 Everest is the highest mountain in the world with an elevation of 8848.86 meters.
 It is located on the border between Nepal and Tibet, an autonomous region of China.
 Basically, Mt.
 Everest has two base camps.
 They are South Base Camp and North Base Camp at an altitude of 5364 meters and 5150 meters respectively.
-Likewise, the former lies in Nepal whereas the latter in Tibet.
+Likewise, the former lies in Nepal whereas the latter is in Tibet.

 Edmund Hillary and Tenzing Norge Sherpa were the first climbers who put their feet on top of Mt.
 Everest.
 They summited in 1953 and succeeded to hold the record at first.

-Due to the severe climate in the mountain, it is impossible to sustain lives over there.
-So, people live in the valley below the base camp at an altitude up to 4268 meters and the Tibetan people especially known as Sherpa are the typical inhabitants of the Khumbu region.
+Due to the severe climate in the mountain, it is impossible to sustain life over there.
+So, people live in the valley below the base camp at an altitude of up to 4268 meters and the Tibetan people especially known as Sherpa are the typical inhabitants of the Khumbu region.
 They are very strong and can carry heavy loads easily.
-As Sherpa is an ethnic tribe, especially used to live in the mountainous region of Nepal, they have been being popular as mountain guides among the foreign trekkers.
+As Sherpa is an ethnic tribe, especially used to live in the mountainous region of Nepal, they have been being popular as mountain guides among foreign trekkers.
 It is also believed that they have the greatest mountain experience.
 So, some treks were not possible without Sherpa people in the past.
 But others are also being able to establish themselves equally as expert mountaineers as well as trekking guides nowadays.